partykit/partykit/packages/partysocket/README.md

 ## Features

 - WebSocket API compatible (same interface, Level0 and Level2 event model)
+- Reconnects when a connection drops
+- Buffers messages when not connected, and sends accumulated messages when open
+- Handle connection timeouts
+- Allows changing server URL between reconnections
 - Fully configurable
-- Multi-platform (Web, ServiceWorkers, Node.js, React Native)
+- Multi-platform (Web, ServiceWorkers, Node.js, React Native, Cloudflare Workers, Deno, Bun)
 - Dependency free (does not depend on Window, DOM or any EventEmitter library)
-- Handle connection timeouts
-- Allows changing server URL between reconnections
-- Buffering.
-Will send accumulated messages on open
-- Multiple builds available (see dist folder)
 - Debug mode
 - Works everywhere, not just with PartyKit!